7 Things That Make a Great Customer Experience

 Before you start down the road of customer experience, you need to know where you’re going.
 This is why it’s so important to create a clear and consistent vision of what you want your customers to experience.
-If you imagine them excitedly rushing out to greet the courier delivering your goods or opening your email then you know what your strategy needs to be working towards.
+If you can imagine them excitedly rushing out to greet the courier delivering your goods or opening your email then you know what your strategy needs to be working towards.

 Often this vision will tie back to your company values to create consistency across all areas of your business.
-It also needs to be clear enough that all team members know it and use it as a guide as to whether their actions and decisions are aligned with the customer experience strategy.
+It also needs to be clear enough that all team members know it and use it as a guide for aligning their actions and decisions with the customer experience strategy.

 2. Know who your customers are to serve them better

 To be able to really understand your customers’ needs and ensure they’re having a great customer experience, you need to learn who they are.
 You can do this by creating personas of your average client or clients if you’re serving different segments.
 A women’s shoe shop might appeal to busy Mums with school children, young women entering the workforce and older women looking for comfortable everyday shoes.

 Once you have an idea of the different profiles of your customers, you can understand their needs, empathize with their challenges and serve them better.